 Printing of watch information to the screen or to disk with the dribble command will slow down your program somewhat because CLIPS uses more time to print or to save to disk.
-The dribble-on command will store everything entered in the Dialog Window to a disk file until the dribble-off command is entered.
+The dribble-on command will store all input and output entered at the command prompt to a disk file until the dribble-off command is entered.
 This is convenient in providing a permanent record of everything that happens.
 These commands are as follows.